cookiejar/cookietemple/docs/github_support.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All templates feature ``release-drafter`` workflow.
-This workflow consists of two parts: Everytime a new PR is made, the workflow runs and tries autolabeling the PR either as
+This workflow consists of two parts: Every time a new PR is made, the workflow runs and tries autolabeling the PR either as
 ``feature`` or ``bug``.
 Feature PRs introduce new features if the branch name contains "feature".
 Bug PRs are PRs that either have a title containing
 "fix" or the branch name contains "fix".
 This Action then drafts a new release grouped by the different PR categories and include references and titles to all PRs inclduded in the new release.